-In June 2008, the FASB issued FSP No. EITF 03-6-1, Determining Whether Instruments Granted in Share-Based Payment Transactions Are Participating Securities.
-EITF 03-6-1 requires that unvested share-based payments that contain nonforfeitable rights to dividends are participating securities and shall be included in the computation of EPS pursuant to the two class method.
-EITF 03-6-1 is effective for fiscal years beginning after December 15, 2008.
-The impact to basic earnings per share for the prior year quarter and prior year to date due to the adoption of this FSP was \$0.01.
-The impact to diluted earnings per share was \$0.01 for the prior year to date.
-There was no impact to earnings per share for the prior year quarter.
+Prior year basic and diluted weighted average shares and earnings per share have been adjusted based on guidance issued in June 2008 that states that unvested share-based payment awards that contain nonforteitable rights to dividends or dividend equivalents whether paid or unpaid, are participating securities and shall be included in the computation of both basic and diluted earnings per share.
+This guidance was effective for all periods in fiscal years beginning after December 15, 2008.
+The impact to basic earnings per share for the prior year quarter was unchanged while the prior year to date was \$0.01.
+The impact to diluted earnings per share to diluted earnings per share for the prior year to date.

-In April 2009, the FASB issued FASB Staff Position No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly ("FSP 157-4").
-FSP 157-4 provides guidance on (1) estimating the fair value of an asset or liability when the volume and level of activity for the asset or liability have significantly decreased and (2) identifying transactions that are not orderly.
-FSP 157-4 is effective for interim and annual periods ending after June 15, 2009.
-The impact of the Company's adoption of FSP 157-4 was immaterial.
+In April 2009, additional guidance was issued on (1) estimating the fair value of an asset or liability when the volume and level of activity for the asset or liability have significantly decreased and (2) identifying transactions that are not orderly.
+This guidance is effective for interim and annual periods ending after June 15, 2009 and the impact to the Company was immaterial.